harlantwood/ladyphp/readme.md

 ## Bugs

 - multiline comments doesn't works
-- semicolon is added at the end of line even if there is a comment
+- semicolon is added at end of line even if there is a comment